JacobMisirian/JacHash/README.txt

 JacHash and JHash.
 JacHash is a VS/mono project that uses the libary as an example of using JacHash.
-The other subfolder JHash is a VS/mono project which is the libary (compiles to DLL) itslef.
+The other subfolder JHash is a VS/mono project which is the libary (compiles to DLL) itself.
 The class JHash has 2 main methods, one to hash a string and one to hash a byte[] (designed for hashing a file).
 Once the DLL has been included, you can hash a string by doing